malshammarii/ISQA3420/Class Presentation.md

   - Obtaining license and CVE reports
   - Understood concepts of use cases, DFD, ERD, Software and policy document
 ##Experiences and Difficulties
-  -Visio is a bad program and Microsoft should feel bad.
+  - Visio is a bad program and Microsoft should feel bad.
-  Github is cool.
+  - Github is cool.